mehedidu16/Theme-Threat-Research-101/README.md

-# Event-Themed Research: Russia-Ukraine War Case Study
+# Event-Themed Threats Research: Case Study on Russia-Ukraine War Themed Website Campaigns
 The original code and data are given inside the directories with the same name within the project directory of **Russia-Ukraine-War-Theme**.
 This document provides an overview of the methodology and results for clustering analysis performed on a dataset of websites.
 The analysis includes the selection of the optimal number of clusters, feature reduction, and local explanations for cluster assignments.
 Below is a summary of the key sections and findings.

 # A. Details on Selecting Number of Clusters (k)